JordyDominguez/Feed-Reader-Testing/README.md

 ## Run Feed Reader Test Locally

-Please open index.html in a browser
+Please open index.html in a browser to run the Feed Reader for testing

 ## Instructions